 - Military order showing that the child’s parent is a service member in the U.S. Armed Forces and is assigned to duty in Florida

 Consider enrolling your child in our exciting VPK program, which offers age-appropriate learning and develops pertinent skills for your child to flourish in the learning environment.
-VPK programs are made for kids to begin the long journey of schooling in a fun and playful way, while learning skills that will help stimulate their development and make the home-to-school transition easier.
+This early learning program is made for kids to begin the long journey of schooling in a fun and playful way, while learning skills that will help stimulate their development and make the home-to-school transition easier.
 Taking your child to school that first day can be terrifying and emotional, and the VPK allows both you and your child to become familiar with their new life ahead, building confidence along the way.
 Give us a call to find out more 954-688-5877.